Biden-backed fracking policy could derail America’s economic recovery

 “The United States has experienced essentially a generational shift in energy security, economic security, employment and CO2 emission reductions as a result of the shale revolution,” said Frank Macchiarola, senior vice president of policy, economics and regulatory affairs at the American Petroleum Institute, a national trade group representing about 600 oil and gas members.
 “A policy that would go backward from that, in our view, is the wrong direction.”

-A ban that would begin in 2021 would cause the biggest hit to employment in its first two years with job losses reaching nearly 1 million in 2022, API told FOX Business exclusively.
+A ban that would begin in 2021 and apply to the development on federal lands would cause the biggest hit to employment in its first two years with job losses reaching nearly 1 million in 2022, API told FOX Business exclusively.

 INVESTORS SHOULD CONSIDER RISING ODDS OF TRUMP WIN: JPMORGAN